AkanshaRajput280799/Data-Driven-Insights-into-Job-Satisfaction-and-Compensation-Trends/README.md

 The following steps were taken as part of the analysis:

 # 1. Data Cleaning & Preparation
-- Cleaned the dataset to handle missing values, outliers, and formatting issues.
+- Cleaned the dataset by handling missing values, outliers, and formatting issues.
+I selected a limited number of rows based on assignment requirements and added variables to enable factor and cluster analysis.
 - Converted some variables to an appropriate format for analysis like Performance Rating, Work Life Balance.

 # 2. Exploratory Data Analysis (EDA)